 With the mine-clearing experts in the Niniveh plain

-EXCLUSIVE – For more than a month, mine-clearing experts from the MAG NGO (Mine Advisory Group), commissioned by the Brotherhood with Iraq, have been working every day to locate, signal, clear and destroy landmines and explosive traps set by ISIS in the Niniveh plain.
+EXCLUSIVE – For more than a month, mine-clearing experts from the MAG NGO (Mine Advisory Group), commissioned by Fraternity in Iraq, have been working every day to locate, signal, clear and destroy landmines and explosive traps set by ISIS in the Niniveh plain.
 This was made possible thanks to your generosity.
 We followed them on the field.

 In the Niniveh plain, in a small Kakai village freed from ISIS in May 2016, a mine-clearing expert comes and goes, listening carefully to his metal detector.
 Today, his work is to locate the landmines around the local school, and on the path to it.
 “Here, ISIS set the landmines to detonate with a 7-lb pressure only, he explains.
 It’s clear that the jihadists haven’t trapped the school surroundings for military reasons, but to kill children.”
 Witnessing such cruel intentions turns our blood to ice.
 Slightly disillusioned, the expert shows us the hill behind the school: “Do you see this area?
 We thought there were only two rows of landmines, but after we started using detectors, we realized that there were actually five rows.”